 If you have a special housing need, please complete and submit a Special Housing Accommodation Request form as soon as is possible.
 Your request will need to be accompanied by appropriate supporting documentation.
 Questions about necessary documentation can be directed to Student Accessibility Services, firstname.lastname@example.org.In order to request a housing accommodation you must:

-- If you have not already done so, register with Student Accessibility Services by completing the online identification form.
+- If you have not already done so, register with Student Accessibility Services by completing the online Disability Identification Form.

 - Complete the Request for Special Housing Accommodation form.

-- Provide documentation that supports your request.
-Please refer to our Documentation Guidelines found on this site.
+- Provide documentation that supports your request to Student Accessibility Services.
+Please refer to our Documentation Guidelines.
 Documentation supporting housing requests must contain the following specific criteria: